Electoral district of Hawthorn

-The electoral district of Hawthorn is an electoral district of the Victorian Legislative Assembly.
-It was first proclaimed in 1888 taking effect at the 1889 elections.
+Hawthorn is an electoral district of the Victorian Legislative Assembly.
+It was first proclaimed in 1888, taking effect at the 1899 election.

 The seat is located in eastern Melbourne and is centred on the suburbs of Hawthorn and Hawthorn East.
 It also includes Camberwell and parts of Canterbury, Glen Iris, and Surrey Hills.

+History

-It has usually been a safe seat for the Liberal Party and its predecessors, having been held by a number of leaders and senior ministers.
-With the exception of two occasions when Liberal MPs defected and sat as independents, it has only been held by non-Liberal MPs three times in its history: independent Leslie Hollins from 1940 to 1945, Labor-turned-Labor (Anti-Communist) MP Charles Murphy from 1952 to 1955, and Labor MP John Kennedy from a shock win in 2018, before being unseated by previous Liberal Member, John Pesutto, in 2022.
+Hawthorn has usually been a safe seat for the Liberal Party and its predecessors, having been held by a number of leaders and senior ministers.
+In the 1960s, the seat of Hawthorn included parts of working class Richmond, making it less secure for the Liberals than in recent decades.

+With the exception of two occasions when Liberal MPs defected and sat as independents, it has only been held by non-Liberal MPs three times in its history: independent Leslie Hollins from 1940 to 1945, Labor-turned-Labor (Anti-Communist) MP Charles Murphy from 1952 to 1955, and Labor MP John Kennedy in 2018.

+Kennedy's victory over Liberal MP John Pesutto at the 2018 state election was considered a shock, with Guardian Australia saying he had "little chance" going into the election.
+Pesutto was a panelist on ABC on election night when he was told on live television that he had lost his seat.

+Pesutto re-contested Hawthorn at the 2022 state election, defeating Kennedy and teal independent candidate Melissa Lowe.
+He is the current member, as well as a former leader of the Victorian Liberal Party.

 Notable former members for Hawthorn include former premiers Sir William McPherson and Ted Baillieu, as well as Walter Jona, a minister in the Hamer government.

-The current member is John Pesutto, the current leader of the Liberal Party in Victoria.